idiap/asrt/README.md

 2. Sentences classification by langues
 3. Sentences filtering and cleaning

+Document sentences can be extracted into single document or batch mode.

+For an example on how to extract sentences in batch mode, please have a look at the `run_data_preparation_task.sh` script located in `scripts/examples/bash` directory.

-For an example to extract sentences, please have a look at the `run_example_data_preparation.sh` script located in `scripts/examples/bash` directory.
+For an example on how to extract sentences in single document mode, please have a look at the `run_data_preparation.sh` script located in `scripts/examples/bash` directory.

+The is also an API to be used in python code.
+It is located into the common package and is called `DataPreparationAPI.py`